 Jasper is a mountain town with character and an interesting mix of people.
 Arriving there felt a little like coming home for me even though it is nothing like my home.
 I guess what I mean is I felt like I could live there, albeit in the warmer months.
 I loved it’s cafes and shops and the feeling that every person there was on an adventure.

 Even doing the laundry (at Snow Dome) is a fun thing to do in Jasper.
 It is so warm inside the Laundry – a bonus when it is cold out – and it has a coffee shop serving great coffee.

 Jasper train station is on the east side of Connaught Drive, at the main entrance to the town from Banff.
 It verges onto open country and distant snow capped mountains in the east with the town spreading out to the west.
 It is scene that is firmly planted in my mind.

-The Chalet Type Building below is the budget friendly Astoria Hotel – great position and they offer free parking.
+The budget friendly Astoria Hotel is a Chalet type building in a great position and they offer free parking.
 All parking is free in Jasper.
 On-Street is time limited but off-street parking is long term.
 There is off-street parking at the nearby train station.

 What to do in Jasper